vacuumlabs/cardano-hw-cli/docs/token-minting.md

 --mainnet
 ```

-Then we can calculate the fee (substitute `--mainnet` for `--testnet-magic 1097911063` if you are using testnet):
+Then we can calculate the fee (substitute `--mainnet` for `--testnet-magic PROTOCOL_MAGIC` if you are using testnet; see https://book.world.dev.cardano.org/environments.html for current values of PROTOCOL_MAGIC):
 ```sh
 cardano-cli transaction calculate-min-fee \
 --tx-body-file tx.draft  \